Underhill Society of America: Founding

+Erecting monument at Underhill Burying Ground

+William Wilson Underhill was selected as the first president of the Underhill Society of America and also chairman of the Monument Committee.
+By the time of their third meeting in 1893, discussion centered on "erecting a monument to the memory of the Captain at his resting place near Glen Cove."
 Having failed to raise sufficient funds toward the $6,000 needed for the monument, William Wilson Underhill resigned as president of the Underhill Society and as chairman of the Monument Committee.
 Estelle Skidmore Doremus took his place as the second president, serving from 1898 to 1905.

 Doremus also recruited a new chairman for the Monument Committee.
 She selected Colonel John Torboss Underhill to take on that role.
 Following Mrs. Doremus' death in 1905, Underhill succeeded her as president of the family society.
 He carried out fundraising to proceed with work on the monument.
 Names on a plaque at the base of the monument recognize the role of Mrs. Robert Ogden Doremus as one of two "Patrons" who supported erection of the monument.

 Theodore Roosevelt at the dedication of the Captain John Underhill monument, July 11, 1908.

 The monument was subsequently built in 1907 at the Underhill Burying Ground and dedicated by President Theodore Roosevelt on July 11, 1908.
 Over 500 people attended the dedication ceremonies.
 At the ceremony, President Roosevelt said:

 The founder of the family here was a good soldier and a good citizen, and the Underhills have to-day furnished their full quota of good soldiers and good citizens in their time.
 If they had not, I would not have been here.

 Roosevelt noted that family members served in important roles in American life, including as capitalists and wage workers, farmers, mechanics, professional men, and others.
 Roosevelt said that "each one is entitled to the fullest and heartiest respect if he does his duty well in the position in life in which he happens to find himself."